daltontf/SportWarzSim/README.md

     - Larger markets teams with big name rosters will have higher value here.

-    - Teams with good reputations from the days past like the Dallas Cowboys.
+    - Iconic teams retain reputation even outside peak eras (e.g., Dallas Cowboys)

 #### "Fun" aspects I'd like to be able to do

 - Model expansion and relocation to see if fans are gained and how existing fan bases might shift

-    - Even silly things like major city in Delaware getting teams like the Metropolis Meteors.
+    - Even silly things like fictional major city in Delaware getting teams like the "Metropolis Meteors".

 - Model what might happen if a league implemented some kind of pro/rel scheme.
 Enthusiasm for such team would go negative and long term allegiance would to start tp lower if promotion is earned back quickly.